Teen youth leader with campers at Tilden Outdoor Camp in Berkeley

 CIT (Counselor-in-Training)

-• First step in the program
+First step in the Youth Leadership Program

 • Ages 11–16